Dominic Jones

 Dominic Jones (born January 18, 1987) is an American former football defensive back.
-He played college football at the University of Minnesota before being dismissed from the program due to a felony rape indictment and transferring to Otterbein College.
+He played college football at the University of Minnesota.
 He attended Brookhaven High School in Columbus, Ohio.

-Early years
+Early life

 Born the son of Keith Jones and DaMona Lipsey, Jones played high school football for the Brookhaven High School Bearcats.
 As a senior in 2004, Jones helped lead the Bearcats to an Ohio Division II State Championship.
 Jones received scholarship offers from Michigan State, Minnesota and Pittsburgh.

 College career

 University of Minnesota

 Jones chose to continue his football career for the University of Minnesota.
 Jones saw playing immediately for the Gophers, appearing in all 12 games as a true freshman.
 He was 6th on the team with 55 tackles on the season, while also leading the team in punt return yards.
 As a sophomore in 2006, Jones was the starting strong safety for the Golden Gophers, starting at 13 games.
 He tied for second on the team with 82 tackles, while also serving as the team's primary kickoff and punt returner.